maaaax/collatz/README.md

 # Collatz demystified

-Here I present an article about the Collatz Conjecture.
+Here will I present an article about the Collatz Conjecture as soon it is ready to show.

 intermediate steps: